ctranstrum/lintilla/README.md

 ## What's this about a dongle?

 The Lintilla keyboard, with its [LED indicator][rgbled], is perfectly capable of running without a dongle.
-With a 250mah battery, the central half should last about 3 months between charges, and the peripheral about six months.
+With a 250mah battery, the central half should last about 2 months between charges, and the peripheral about 4-6 months.

-Some people prefer to use a dongle, though, both to allow both halves to last about six months between recharging, as well as to provide additional feedback on the battery and bluetooth status and currently active layer and modifiers.
+Some people prefer to use a [dongle][dongle], though, both to allow both halves to last longer between recharging, as well as to provide additional feedback on the battery and bluetooth status and currently active layer and modifiers.

 I have tested the Lintilla with the following dongles, though you should be able to get any ZMK-compatible dongle to work with it: